Exception Converter Suite

 method of the ExceptionConverterSuite

-, we can run a task that returns an Either monad containing a Left
+, we can run a task that returns an monad containing a Left

 (failed) or Right